tslocum/sriracha/CONFIGURATION.md

 # Client IP address header.
 Must be set when running behind a reverse proxy.
 # When running behind CloudFlare, use CF-Connecting-IP.
 When running without
-# a reverse proxy, leave blank.
+# a proxy, leave blank.
 header: X-Forwarded-For

 # Long random string of text used when one-way hashing data.
 Must not change once set.